 - Review requests by Complainants: In matters involving allegations of Prohibited Conduct, Complainant's request for a Review by the Vice President of Student Life or designee may result in a decision to reduce, uphold, or increase the sanction(s).
-A decision to modify any sanctions/remedies will be based on an application of the review criteria set forth in the Code of Student Conduct to the case materials provided to the Vice President of Student Life. - ii.
-Review/Appeal Procedures for Cases involving Employee Respondents iii.
+A decision to modify any sanctions/remedies will be based on an application of the review criteria set forth in the Code of Student Conduct to the case materials provided to the Vice President of Student Life. - Review/Appeal Procedures for Cases involving Employee Respondents When a UA employee is the Respondent in a Prohibited Conduct investigation, whether a review/appeal exists and applicable procedures, if any, to be followed are described in the Employee Handbook or Faculty Handbook. - iii.
 Review/Appeal Procedures for Cases involving Community Member/Third Party/Campus Visitor Respondents If the Respondent is not an employee or student, there is no right to request a review/appeal.